jflinchbaugh/kd3ee/content/post/2024-10-16-2-element-yagi-flag-pole.md

 but put none in for the first
 iteration.
 I can add more elements later.

+I gave it a try to reach 985
+with the TYT TH-9800 running 50W.
+It was scratchy,
+but copy-able.
+I have more flag pole sections ordered to make it a little higher.

 {{< gallery >}}
 {{< figure link="/img/2024/2024-10-16-yagi-1.jpg" caption="PVC attachment" >}}